stripboard_editor/quick_guide

 • 2-pin passive components (resistors, LEDs, etc.) have flexible leads.
 Drag individual pins to reshape them.

 • Non-flexible components (ICs, connectors, etc.) can have their footprint edited.
-Click the icon next to a component in the sidebar to open the footprint editor.
+Select a placed component, then click Edit Footprint in the floating menu above it.
 You can resize the grid and move pins around to match your physical component.

 • Hover over an incomplete net in the sidebar to highlight the relevant strips.